Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: A Meta-Algorithm for Subset Feedback Vertex Set

 \section{A Meta-Algorithm for Subset Feedback Vertex Set}

 In the following, we present a meta-algorithm that, given a rooted layout $(T,\delta)$ of $G$, solves \textsc{SFVS}.
 We will show that this meta-algorithm will imply that \textsc{SFVS} can be solved in time $2^{O(\Qrw(G)^2\log(\Qrw(G)))}\cdot n^{4}$, $2^{O(\rw(G)^3)}\cdot n^{4}$ and $n^{O(\mim(T,\delta)^2)}$.
 The main idea of this algorithm is to use $\comp{S}$-contractions in order to employ similar properties of the algorithm for \textsc{Maximum Induced Tree} of \cite{BergougnouxK19esa} and the $n^{O(\mim(T,\delta))}$ time algorithm for \textsc{Feedback Vertex Set} of \cite{JaffkeKT18}.
 In particular, we use the following lemma which is proved implicitly in \cite{BergougnouxK19esa}.
+To simplify the following statements, we fix a graph $G$, a rooted layout $(T,\delta)$ of $G$ and a node $x\in V(T)$.

 \begin{lemma} Let $X$ and $Y$ be two disjoint subsets of $V(G)$.
 If $G[X\cup Y]$ is a forest, then the number of vertices of $X$ that have at least two neighbors in $Y$ is bounded by $2w$ where $w$ is the size of a maximum induced matching in the bipartite graph $G[X,Y]$. \end{lemma} \begin{proof} Let $X^{2+}$ be the set of vertices in $X$ having at least $2$ neighbors in $Y$.
-In the following, we prove that $F=G[X^{2+},Y]$ admits a \emph{good bipartition}, that is a bipartition $\{X_1,X_2\}$ of $X^{2+}$ such that, for each $i\in\{1,2\}$ and, for each $v\in X_i$, there exists $y_v\in Y\cap V(F)$ such that $N_{F}(y_v)\cap X_i = \{v\}$.
-Observe that this is enough to prove the lemma since if $F$ admits a good bipartition $\{X_1,X_2\}$, then $|X_1|\leq w$ and $|X_2|\leq w$.
-Indeed, if $F$ admits a good bipartition $\{X_1,X_2\}$, then, for each $i\in\{1,2\}$, the set of edges $M_i=\{ vy_v \mid v\in X_i \}$ is an induced matching of $G[X,Y]$.
+In the following, we prove that $F=G[X^{2+},Y]$ admits a \emph{good bipartition}, that is a bipartition $\{X_0,X_1\}$ of $X^{2+}$ such that, for each $i\in\{0,1\}$ and, for each $v\in X_i$, there exists $y_v\in Y$ such that $N_{F}(y_v)\cap X_i = \{v\}$.
+Observe that this is enough to prove the lemma since if $F$ admits a good bipartition $\{X_0,X_1\}$, then $|X_0|\leq w$ and $|X_1|\leq w$.
+Indeed, if $F$ admits a good bipartition $\{X_0,X_1\}$, then, for each $i\in\{0,1\}$, the set of edges $M_i=\{ vy_v \mid v\in X_i \}$ is an induced matching of $G[X,Y]$.
 In order to prove that $F$ admits a good bipartition it is sufficient to prove that each connected component of $F$ admits a good bipartition.